dagrz/aws_pwn/README.md

 * validate_iam_access_keys.py - Given a TSV file of access key + secret [+ session] combinations, checks access validity and returns identity information of the principal.
 * validate_s3_buckets.py - Given a text file with one word per line, checks whether the buckets exist and returns basic identifying information.
+* validate_iam_principals.py - Given a text file of principals (e.g. user/admin, role/deploy), checks whether the principals exist in a given account.

 ## Exploitation